enkidevs/curriculum/javascript/core/numbers/base-conversion.md

 `parseInt(<string>, <base>)` takes a string and it's base and converts it into a decimal number.

-For example, parsing a hexadecimal, octal and binary number in string form into a decimal
+For example, parsing a hexadecimal, octal and binary number in string form into a decimal:

 ```javascript
 parseInt("7b", 16) // 123